e2b-dev/E2B/README.md

 ```

 #### shared
-FC task driver is a submodule made from https://github.com/devbookhq/shared repository.
+FC task driver is a subtree made from https://github.com/devbookhq/shared repository.

 The subtree commands you need for controling this repo are:
 ```bash